moxystudio/node-promptly/README.md

 ## API ##

-In all the commands, the options argument is not mandatory.
+Note that the `options` argument is optional for all the commands.

 ### .prompt(message, opts, fn) ###